simonwep/openvpn-pihole/README.md

 #### Generating `.ovpn` files

 > Before you generate any client certificate you must update the host in [client configuration](openvpn/config/client.conf).
 > This file will be used as base-configuration for each `.ovpn` file!
+You probably at least want to change the IP address to your public one.

 ```sh
 sudo docker exec openvpn bash /opt/app/bin/genclient.sh <name> <password?>